 - Advanced lecture halls enhanced with audio and visual technology

 - Fully equipped anatomical dissection laboratory featuring medical imaging

 - Comprehensive medical library with access to electronic resources

 - Student Organizations and Clubs

-How is the life on the Island “St. Maarten”?St. Maarten is an island in the Caribbean, located approximately 150 miles from Puerto Rico.
-The island is shared by the governments of France and the Netherlands Antilles, with the AUC campus located on the Dutch side.
+How is life on the Island “St. Maarten”?St. Maarten is an island in the Caribbean, located approximately 150 miles from Puerto Rico.
+The island belongs to France and the Netherlands Antilles governments, with the AUC campus located on the Dutch side.
 Although English is spoken everywhere on St. Maarten and the U.S. dollar is an accepted currency, the island as a whole retains many elements of its French and Dutch culture and heritage.
-St. Maarten’s central mountain range is complemented by pristine beaches, winding mountain roads, and small villages.
+St. Maarten’s central mountain range complements pristine beaches, winding mountain roads, and small villages.
 At AUC, you will learn about St. Maarten’s exciting blend of Dutch, French, African, and American culture.
 With residents from more than 90 different ethnicities, art and music from around the world, and cuisine ranging from French to Vietnamese to American fast food, daily life is as diverse and vibrant as you want it to be.